Overview

 Programme structure

-There is one core unit, Research Skills for Musicians, which is common to all pathways and a number of other core and optional units depending which of the five pathways you are following.
-The content of this MA programme relates closely to the research interests of the academic staff.
+There is one core unit, Research Skills for Musicians, which is common to all pathways, and there are a number of other core and optional units depending which of the five pathways you are following.
+The content especially of the pathway-specific and optional units in this MA programme relates closely to the research interests of the academic staff.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Music.